 Again, that small sense of power swelled in her gut.
 It cried out for her attention and gnashed its teeth enough that she couldn’t ignore it anymore.
 Perhaps Goda had been right: She didn’t want freedom after all.
 Freedom didn’t matter if she had power.
 If she had power, then not only could she do what she wanted, but she could also force Goda.

 “Too far to the left!”
 Goda called to her.
 When Kanna did not move, the woman shouted again, “Hey!
 You’re too far!
 Swing it to the right!”
 After a few more seconds of no response, Goda finally looked up and met her gaze.
 The woman’s eyes grew immediately blank.
-Even the effort seemed to fall away in her seriousness.
+Even the effort seemed to fall away in her severity.
 “What are you doing?” she asked.

 Kanna stared at her, a bit disappointed that there wasn’t any panic in the woman’s voice.
 Maybe the great Goda Brahm is above panic, she thought.
 Or maybe—just maybe—the flames of hell haven’t licked her closely enough yet.

 Even if she wasn’t projecting anything, such a small crack of emotion didn’t satisfy her at all.
-Kanna’s hand seemed to move on its own, as if it belonged to some beast inside of her.
+Kanna’s hand seemed to move on its own, as if it belonged to some hidden beast inside of her.
 Without taking her eyes off the woman’s body, she yanked the steering lever all the way to the right with all her strength.

 “Finally!”
 Kanna said.
 The voice felt like it wasn’t even her own, but nonetheless the sounds rushed out of her own lungs.
 “At last, you give me something!
 You’ve been holding out for too long, Goda.
 It’s fine to show me emotion, you know.”
 Kanna rewarded the woman by tilting the truck back into a forward march.